 Who is required to submit a Foreign Financial Disclosure Report?

-Direct recipients of NSF funding on or after May 20, 2024, which are institutions of higher education (IHE), as that term is defined in section 101(a) of the Higher Education Act of 1965 (20 U.S.C.
-1001(a)) are required to submit a Foreign Financial Disclosure Report (FFDR).
-See Proposal & Award Policies & Procedures Guide (PAPPG) Chapter VII.D.3 for additional information.
+Institutions of higher education (IHEs), that meet the definition specified in Section 101(a) of the Higher Education Act of 1965 (20 U.S.C. § 1001(a)) and are direct recipients of NSF funding on or after May 20, 2024, are required to submit a Foreign Financial Disclosure Report (FFDR).
+See Proposal & Award Policies & Procedures Guide (PAPPG) Chapter VII.D.3.a for additional information.

 Why are IHEs required to file?

-Section 10339B of the CHIPS and Science Act of 2022 (42 U.S.C.§ 19040) requires that each “recipient institution of higher education” must annually report all “current financial support, the value of which is $50,000 or more, including gifts and contracts, received directly or indirectly from a foreign source” which is “associated with a foreign country of concern.”
-If a recipient has questions about whether they meet the definition of an institution of higher education under the Higher Education Act of 1965, they need to consult with their legal counsel.
+Section 10339B of the CHIPS and Science Act of 2022 (42 U.S.C. § 19040) requires that each recipient institution of higher education must annually report all current financial support, the value of which is $50,000 or more, including gifts and contracts, received directly or indirectly from a foreign source which is associated with a foreign country of concern.
+Recipients that have questions about whether they meet the definition of an institution of higher education under the Higher Education Act of 1965 should consult with their legal counsel.

-Are the subaward entities required to submit a FFDR?
+Are subawardees or subcontractors required to submit a FFDR?

-No, this requirement applies only to direct recipients of NSF funding and does not include entities that receive subawards or individuals that are beneficiaries of the award.
+No, the FFDR reporting requirement applies only to direct recipients of NSF funding and does not include subawardees, subcontractors, or individuals that are beneficiaries of the award.

-Yes, a negative report is required.
-Any IHE that receives an award or funding amendment on an existing award on or after May 20, 2024, must submit an FFDR regardless of whether financial support in the value of $50,000 or more in gifts and contracts from a foreign country of concern was received.
+If an IHE that receives an award or funding amendment on an existing award on or after May 20, 2024, the IHE must submit an FFDR for each reporting period.
+Negative reports are required even if IHEs do not receive financial support with a cumulative value of $50,000 or more per source in gifts or contracts from a foreign country of concern.

 Are IHEs required to report tuition payments?